Thomaswaters05/and_for-js/README.md

 ...
 ```
--Iterates over the object below.
+- Iterates over the object below.
 Results will be in the console log/dev tools (Object Iteration)
 ```
 var antSpecies = {
   argentine: {},